 In Q4 2019, the Bank began purchasing funded non-prime uninsured mortgages from a third party.
-The credit quality of these Alt-A mortgages is slightly better than the Alt-A Solutions loans that the Bank originates.
-The Bank mitigates its credit risk by reviewing the original underwriting documentation to ensure that the credit quality is aligned with the Bank's risk appetite.
-Additionally, the purchase agreement allows the Bank to put back, within a specified time frame, mortgages that do not align with the Bank's credit standards.
-To date the Bank has not incurred any losses on these purchased Alt-A mortgages.
+The credit quality of these mortgages is consistent with the Bank's RFA Alternative loans that it originates.
+The Bank mitigates its credit risk by reviewing the original underwriting documents to ensure that the credit quality is aligned with the Bank's risk appetite.
+Additionally, the purchase agreement allows the Bank to put back within a specified time frame, mortgages that do not conform with the Bank's credit standards.
+To date the Bank has not incurred any losses on these purchases.